JXing-Lab/nanopore-sv-evaluation/README.md

 This is the code repository for the paper "Evaluating nanopore sequencing data processing pipelines for structure variation identification".

+- download.sh: code for downloading the online data

 - simulation.sh: code for genreating simulation datasets

 - workflow.sh: code for running the aligners and SV callers